jvanasco/imagehelper/README.md

 * `cgi.FieldStorage`
 * `StringIO.StringIO`, `cStringIO.InputType`, `cStringIO.OutputType`

-we try to be kind and rewind.  we call seek(0) on the underlying file when approprite, but sometimes forget.
+We try to "be kind and rewind" and call `seek(0)` on the underlying file when appropriate - but sometimes we forget.

-the resize operations accepts the following file kwargs:
+The resize operations accepts the following file kwargs:

 * `imagefile` -- one of the above file objects
 * `imageWrapper` -- an instance of `imagehelper.image_wrapper.ImageWrapper`
-* `file_b64` -- a base64 encoded file datastream. this will decoded into a cStringIO object for operations.
+* `file_b64` -- a base64 encoded file datastream. this will decoded into a `cStringIO` object for operations.

 ## FAQ - using celery ?

-celery message brokers require serialized data.
+Celery message brokers require serialized data.

-in order to pass the task to celery, you will need to serialize/deserialize the data.  imagehelper provides convenience functionality for this
+In order to pass the task to celery, you will need to serialize/deserialize the data.  imagehelper provides convenience functionality for this

     nullResizerFactory = imagehelper.resizer.ResizerFactory()
     resizer = nullResizerFactory.resizer(